KunkelAlexander/kunkelalexander.github.io/_posts/2025-06-14-computers-learning-tic-tac-toe-advanced-deep-q.md

   <figcaption><strong>Figure 8</strong>: Number of state visits per state for vanilla DQN (top) and PER DQN (bottom) during offline training on static set of 10,000 transitions of two random agents playing against one another.
 PER quickly down‑weights the trivial opening position (state 0) and spends more time on deeper, more decisive boards.Training for 1000 training steps with 2 gradient updates per step and a batch size of 128 on a static training set let to a total of 256,000 state visits.
 Figure shows the subset of states shown in Figure 1.</figcaption>
 </figure>

+The figure suggests that PER visits the trivial opening position less often and spends more time on deeper boards.
 The corresponding TD‑error histograms in Figure 4 confirm the intuition: by replaying high‑error transitions more often PER flattens the right tail of the error distribution and equalises the visitation count across bins.
 <figure>
   <iframe src="{{ site.baseurl }}/assets/img/tictactoe-python/24_td_error_distributions.html" width="100%" height="620" frameborder="0"></iframe>
   <figcaption><strong>Figure 9</strong>: TD error distributions for vanilla DQN and PER DQN during offline training on static set of 10,000 transitions of two random agents playing against one another.
 Training for 1000 training steps with 2 gradient updates per step and a batch size of 128.
 Darker colours indicate that states in the bin were visited more frequently.</figcaption>